open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 [export the app's telemetry data](/docs/instrumentation/js/exporters/) to one or more telemetry backends.

-The example also sets up SDK default attributes, which are necessary, and beneficial to provide:

-- `service.name` (required): logical name of the service
-- `service.version` (optional): version of the service API or implementation.
+The example also sets up the mandatory SDK default attribute `service.name`, which holds the logical name of the service, and the optional (but highly encouraged!) attribute `service.version`, which holds the version of the service API or implementation.

 Alternative methods exist for setting up resource attributes.
 For more information, see [Resources](/docs/instrumentation/js/resources/).